Blaisorblade/pdbp.github.io/index.md

 Recall that

- - Pointful programming with computations is, in a way, similar to expression oriented, function application (argument binding) based programming with value level expressions.
+ - Pointful programming with computations is, in a way, similar to expression oriented, function application (argument binding) based programming with value (object) level expressions.
  - Pointfree programming with programs is, in a way, similar to function oriented, function composition based programming with function level expressions.

 This appendix compares pointful and pointfree programming.

 ### **BindingOperator**

-The `implicit class` below formalizes argument binding
+Recall that the `implicit class` below formalizes argument binding

 ```scala
 package demo